scallop-lang/scallop-lang.github.io/md/snippets/clevr-sample.md

-## CLEVR, Compositional Language and Elementary Visual Reasoning
+## [CLEVR](https://cs.stanford.edu/people/jcjohns/clevr/), Compositional Language and Elementary Visual Reasoning

-In [this task](https://cs.stanford.edu/people/jcjohns/clevr/), we seek to reason about objects in a scene such as that in the adjoining image, in order to answer questions such as "how many blue objects are there in the scene?".
+This task concerns reasoning about simple 3D objects in a given image in order to answer questions such as "how many objects are colored blue?".
-Neural components are responsible for generating a symbolic representation of the image, in the form of a *scene graph*, as well as a *programmatic query* representing the question.
+To express this task in Scallop, we use neural components to generate a symbolic representation of the image, in the form of a *scene graph*, as well as a *programmatic query* to represent the question.
+On the other hand, the reasoning component specifies various operations such as selecting, comparing, and counting objects with the specified attributes.
 Scallop enables to integrate all of these components in a common framework and perform training in an end-to-end fashion.